Canada's History: 2010 title change

 Since the April–May 2010 issue, the magazine has been renamed Canada's History.
 At the time of the name change, the magazine was in the process of redesigning its website, and also, rebranding its publishing activities.
 The name change was enacted in order to unify both the print and online banners under a single Canada's History brand.
 The fact that there has been some confusion by people believing that the publication is a nature magazine was also cited, as well as the use of the word "beaver" in slang to refer to a vagina, which would often result in promotional emails from the magazine being sent to the spam folder.

-American news satirist Stephen Colbert poked fun at the decision.
+American news satirist Stephen Colbert poked fun at the decision to change the title.

 Kayak magazine

 Kayak: Canada’s History Magazine for Kids (Kayak: Navigue dans l’histoire du Canada) is the youth edition of Canada's History, meant for readers aged 7 to 12 years old.
 As of May 2021, the editor of this magazine is Nancy Payne.

-Launched in 2004, it is published 4 times a year in English, with a shorter French version available in conjunction with the publication Les Debrouillards.
-(Full-length French versions are also occasionally published.)
+Launched in 2004, it is now published 3 times a year in English and French and distributed to educators freely while supplies last.
+Individual digital subscriptions are also available.